asyncgui/asynckivy/sphinx/vanim.rst

   like Bézier Curve?

 On the contrary, ``vanim`` is low-level.
-In fact, it's presumptuous to classify it as an animation API.
 All it does is to calculate elapsed-time or progression-rate or both.
 What to do with those values is all up to you.